What you should know before outsourcing software development to Ukraine

 Overview of Ukraine as an Outsourcing Destination

-In this article, I share my experience of having spent several years operating from and collaborating with a wide range of software development companies in Ukraine.
+In this article, I share my experience of having spent several years operating from and collaborating with a wide range of software development companies and working within the IT market in Ukraine.

 Education level & quality are very high as compared with the GDP per capita of the country.